-The Governing Board of Southwestern Community College District has established a District Police Department under the supervision of the Chief of Police, a classified administrator.
-The Police Department shall have jurisdiction to enforce the law on or near the Chula Vista campus, educational centers, and other facilities or properties owned, operated, controlled or administered by the District.
+The Governing Board of Southwestern Community College District has established a College Police Department under the supervision of the Chief Safety Officer, a classified administrator.
+The College Police Department shall have jurisdiction to enforce the law on or near the Chula Vista campus, educational centers, and other facilities or properties owned, operated, controlled or administered by the College District.